Course Info

 About This Class

-Recent technological advances in the field of genomics over the last dozen years have revolutionized many aspects of biological research.
+Technological advances in the field of genomics over the last fifteen years have revolutionized many aspects of biological research.
 To be a successful biologist today it is often critical to have the skills required to analyze large genomics data sets.
 Most analyses of this type are done using command-line tools in the Linux/Unix environment, using scripting languages like Python or Perl, and in the statistical programming language R. While it is not possible for us to cover all of these areas in depth in a single quarter, we will give you hands-on experience with a variety of analysis methods and tools that will serve as a foundation on which you can build.

 On Plagiarism